brug-be/articles_of_association/README.md

 assigns of the deceased member had any right to the assets of the Association.
-A resigning member suspended or expelled may not charge or require no statements, accountability, or sealing, or inventories, or claim a refund of contributions or donations of any kind that he may have the benefit of the association, and in accordance with Article <TODO>.
+A resigning member suspended or expelled may not charge or require no statements, accountability, or sealing, or inventories, or claim a refund of contributions or donations of any kind that he/she may have the benefit of the association, and in accordance with Article <TODO>.

 #Board